This article is synchronized and updated to xLog by Mix Space

 ssh-keygen -t rsa -b 8192

-The public key can be shared publicly and should be saved in the server's ~/.ssh/authorized_keys
+The public key can be shared and should be saved in the server's ~/.ssh/authorized_keys file, with one public key per line corresponding to different PCs' private keys.

-The private key must be kept secure and should not be leaked.
-It is strongly discouraged to use the same key across all your PCs!
+Keep the private key safe and do not disclose it.
+It is strongly discouraged to use the same key on all your PCs!

 :::